Joshc5/terraform-aws-secure-bastion/README.md

 5.  **No SSH Key Management:** By exclusively using SSM, the risks associated with managing, distributing, and rotating SSH keys are eliminated.
 6.  **Least Privilege (IAM Roles):** The IAM role for the EC2 instance and the example user policy emphasize granting only the minimum necessary permissions.
 7.  **Secure Logging Defaults:** When creating logging resources (S3 bucket), encryption at rest and public access blocks are enabled by default.
-8.  **Latest AMI:** Uses the latest Amazon Linux 2023 AMI by default to incorporate recent security patches.
-9.  **Private Subnet Deployment:** Encourages deployment in private subnets using VPC endpoints for maximum network isolation.
+8.  **Private Subnet Deployment:** Deployment in private subnets using VPC endpoints for maximum network isolation.

-**Responsibilities Outside This Module:**

-*   **Secure Automation Layer:** The system triggering this module must securely authenticate and authorize users.
-*   **IAM Policy Management:** Administrators must correctly create and attach IAM policies (using the provided example as a guide) to user roles/groups, including MFA enforcement and resource scoping.
-*   **Timed Destruction:** Implementing the reliable, automated destruction of the bastion host after its intended lifetime is crucial for the ephemeral security model.
-*   **SSM Agent Updates:** Ensure mechanisms are in place to keep the SSM agent on the bastion host updated (though the user data script attempts installation).
-*   **SSM Session Manager Configuration:** Configure account-level SSM Session Manager preferences (e.g., KMS encryption for logs, idle timeout, command logging) as needed.

 ---